isaacmillercodes/petstagram-graphql-backend/README.md

 This is useful for the front end to be able to keep the response data organized and explicit for other developers working on the project.
 Since GraphQL allows us to make many queries and mutations at once, aliases are a good way to keep your code clean and manageable.

 We'll see this more in our next step as we create a new mutation to add a pet with their owner and profile image.
-Check out to `step-6-relational-mutation` or go to the *step six instructions*.
+Check out to `step-6-relational-mutation` or go to the [step six instructions](https://github.com/isaacmillercodes/petstagram-graphql-backend/tree/step-6-relational-mutation).